tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 messy, it may be possible to introduce server side storage utilizing something like S3 or DynamoDB depending upon how crazy the design gets.
 It will also need some authentication, otherwise anybody on the internet would be able to add and see CDs.
-But this project is will be another series of posts if I ever get around to it.
+But that project will be another series of posts if I ever get around to it.

 I had said towards the end of the last post that this post would focus on the deployment and wrapping up this litle project, doing things